Jolly Jack's Lost Mine

-Jolly Jack's Lost Mine is a legend about a hidden placer mine supposed to be located in the Boundary Country of British Columbia.
+Jolly Jack's Lost Mine is a legend about a hidden placer mine supposedly located in the Boundary Country of British Columbia.
 The mine has been written about by local historians and various magazines.
 Many have searched for the lost placer mine of Jolly Jack.
 It is a local legend in the Boundary Country.

 Legend

 A prospector named Jack Thornton had been prospecting many creeks around the city of Greenwood, British Columbia.
 Jack Thornton was also known as "Jolly Jack" and had been in the US Navy at one time.
 Thornton lived in a cabin located near Boundary Creek.
 Thornton discovered a source of placer gold somewhere near Greenwood around 1900.
 The gold discovered was coarse and heavy with nuggets weighing an ounce.
 This gold was red and heavily oxidized like dark copper.
 Thornton never revealed the location of the source of his placer gold.
 In 1967, May Jones, one of Thornton's surviving daughters left an account at the Greenwood Museum.
 May states "My mother told me that my father really had found something very rich, but where it was he took to the great beyond with him.
 It was in the spring of the year.
 He left home in the morning and was back at night and he had a baking powder can full of nuggets when he came home.
 He was old and so was his horse so he could not have gone far.
 She said he told her that they had struck it rich at last, but he never told mother where it was, or anyone else.
 Many have looked for it but none have ever found the place yet."